revinr/Country-Api/readme.txt

 output link : localhost/CountryApi/index.php

-Details     : Here country data has been fetch from country.io , and we have applied jquery for filtering data.
+Details     : Here country data has been fetched from country.io , and we have applied jquery to filter data.

-How to use  : Just run project by browser and you can see the bandel of data, you can fetch data by using right side field
+How to use  : Just run the project by browser and you can see the bundle of data, you can fetch data by using right side field
-              option.and pagination option has been given below.
+              option. and pagination option has been provided below